Sherman: It's already mutated into human form, shoot it!

 Marty is talking with George while trying (and failing) to figure out how to open a glass Pepsi bottle (he seems to be trying to twist the cap off).
 George finally gets frustrated with watching this and grabs the bottle from Marty, popping the top off with a nearby wall-mounted bottle opener and handing it back to him.

-This blooper of Marty heading to school at the beginning.
+A blooper version of Marty heading to school at the beginning.
 He kicks Doc's gate open...only it won't shut again, so he just throws his skateboard at it and runs away.
 Eagle-eyed viewers can see him starting to laugh as he leaves the camera shot.

 Doc about what would happen if Jennifer meets her future self: